mmaul8/Bulk-Paper-Downloader/README.md

 # Bulk Paper Downloader

 This app help you to bulk download papers/journals you need.
 New update you can write your journal link list in `data.txt` file it was support for some journal/ publisher.
 Supported publisher:
-> ieeexplore, sciencedirect & springer
+> ieeexplore, sciencedirect, springer, aaai, acm dl & arxiv

 ## How To Use?